timdiels/pypi-to-0install/conversion_general.rst

 (instead of ``release_data(...)['summary']``) to refer to the PyPI XMLRPC interface.

+We will refer to a PyPI project as a package (e.g. numpy; this follows PyPI's terminology) and its downloads as distributions (e.g. an sdist/wheel of numpy).

 Overview
 --------
 This pseudo-feed gives an overview of the conversion (end tags omitted)::